-- (1) Those staff members who operate on a self-scheduled basis must combine their freedom in scheduling their work time with responsibility.
+(1) Those staff members who operate on a self-scheduled basis must combine their freedom in scheduling their work time with responsibility.
 An account of hours worked must be submitted to the appropriate supervisor as soon as possible at the end of a pay period.
-Staff should be able to itemize hours worked and where, if required to do so. - (2) Overtime will be recognized for reimbursement only if it has been authorized in advance by the supervisor.
+Staff should be able to itemize hours worked and where, if required to do so.

+- (2) Overtime will be recognized for reimbursement only if it has been authorized in advance by the supervisor.
 In cases of emergency, the overtime must be reported immediately following the overtime shift (or part).
 The normal requirements for reporting of emergencies and/or incidents shall apply in any case.
-Should such situations occur requiring overtime, staff are requested to make every effort to reduce total overtime in a pay period by reducing hours worked on subsequent days in the pay period. - (3) Lieu time taken in excess of four (4) hours per pay period must be authorized in advance by the supervisor. - (4) Vacation time must also be requested in writing and authorized in advance. - (5) Illness and the inability to work must be reported immediately to the supervisor, as outlined in Article 24 of the Collective Agreement. - (6) A meal hour may be claimed on a six (6) hour shift if no meal has been provided on that shift.
+Should such situations occur requiring overtime, staff will endeavor to make every effort to reduce total overtime in a pay period by reducing hours worked on subsequent days in the pay period where possible. - (3) Lieu time taken in excess of four (4) hours per pay period must be authorized in advance by the supervisor. - (4) Vacation time must also be requested in writing and authorized in advance. - (5) Illness and the inability to work must be reported immediately to the supervisor, as outlined in Article 24 of the Collective Agreement. - (6) A meal hour may be claimed on a six (6) hour shift if no meal has been provided on that shift.
 Where a staff member eats with a person served, whether in a restaurant or in home of the person served, no meal hour can be claimed for that shift.
-Employees shall be required to perform such duties as are necessary during such meal period. - (7) The minimum four-hour call-in provision does not apply to self- scheduled hours, except in emergency situations.
+Employees shall be required to perform such duties as are necessary during such meal period. - (7) The minimum four-hour call-in provision does not apply to self- scheduled hours, except when contacted by management by phone or text after hours, or in emergency situations.